NVIDIA/workbench-example-agentic-rag/agentic-rag-docs/self-host.md

-# Self‑Hosting Agentic RAG on Your Own GPU
+# Using Your Own GPU for Inference

-> **Who is this for?**  Anyone who wants faster inference, air‑gapped privacy, or the ability to run larger models than the free cloud endpoints provide.
+> **Who is this for?**  Anyone who wants to explore running their own inference.

 ---